Kunnakudi Vaidyanathan: Film music

 He also made a significant contribution to Tamil devotional music.
 A. P. Nagarajan giving him his first break in the movie Vaa Raja Vaa.
 He had several hits such as Agathiyar in which Sirkazhi Govindarajan Acted as Agathiyar.
-And Raja Raja Chozhan, for which he scored music, were also phenomenal hits.
+And Raja Raja Chozhan(Rajaraja Cholan), for which he scored music, were also phenomenal hits.

 Vaidyanathan made an uncredited appearance in the 2005 Tamil movie Anniyan directed by Shankar, on the Tyagaraja Aradhana festival sequence for the song Iyengaaru Veetu which is a recreation of the real festival.
 He had guest appearances in many other films.

 He tried his hand at film production with a feature film in Tamil Thodi Ragam, with T. N. Seshagopalan in the lead, which failed to enthuse the audience.

 Discography

 Their works include music for the following movies: